Tie-Yan Liu is an assistant managing director of Microsoft Research Asia, leading the machine learning research area.

 As a researcher in an industrial lab, Tie-Yan is making his unique contributions to the world.
-On one hand, many of his technologies have been transferred to Microsoft’s products and online services, such as Bing, Microsoft Advertising, and Azure.
+On one hand, many of his technologies have been transferred to Microsoft’s products and online services, such as Bing, Microsoft Advertising, Windows, Xbox, and Azure.
 He has received many recognitions and awards in Microsoft for his significant product impacts.
 On the other hand, he has been actively contributing to the academic community.
-He is an adjunct professor at CMU and several universities in China, and an honorary professor at Nottingham University.
+He is an adjunct professor at Carnegie Mellon University (CMU), Tsinghua University (THU), Nankai University, and University of Science and Technology of China (USTC), and an honorary professor at Nottingham University.
 He is frequently invited to chair or give keynote speeches at major machine learning and information retrieval conferences.
-He is a senior member of the IEEE and the ACM, as well as a senior member, distinguished speaker, and academic committee member of the CCF.
+He is a fellow of the IEEE and a distinguished member of the ACM.

-- His seminal contribution to the field of learning to rank has been widely recognized (https://en.wikipedia.org/wiki/Learning_to_rank).
+Tie-Yan’s seminal contribution to the field of learning to rank has been widely recognized (https://en.wikipedia.org/wiki/Learning_to_rank).
 He invented several highly impactful algorithms and theories, including the listwise approach to ranking, relational ranking, and statistical learning theory for ranking.
 He is an advocator of learning to rank as a self-contained research discipline – he gave the first batch of keynote speeches and tutorials, organized the first series of workshops, and wrote the very first book on this topic (among top-10 Springer computer science books written by Chinese authors).
-He is the creator of LETOR benchmark dataset (http://research.microsoft.com/en-us/um/beijing/projects/letor/), which has become a must-have experimental platform for the research on learning to rank.
+He is the creator of LETOR benchmark dataset (https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval), which has become a must-have experimental platform for the research on learning to rank.
 With his deep research and social efforts, learning to rank has become a fundamental technology in major search engines today, and it continues to be one of the most important directions in the related research communities.

 Dataset and Toolkit Release

-- Microsoft Graph Engine (https://www.graphengine.io/), 2016 – the most powerful graph engine in the world!
+Microsoft Graph Engine (https://www.graphengine.io/), 2016 – the most powerful graph engine in the world!

-- LETOR Benchmark Dataset for Learning to Rank (http://research.microsoft.com/en-us/um/beijing/projects/letor/), 2007 – A must-have experimental platform for research on learning to rank.
+LETOR Benchmark Dataset for Learning to Rank (https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval/), 2007 – A must-have experimental platform for research on learning to rank.
 According to incomplete statistics, more than half of the papers on learning to rank published at major conferences and journals have used this dataset for their evaluations in the past ten years.

 We Are Hiring!

-- We are hiring at all levels (especially senior researchers)!
+We are hiring at all levels (especially senior researchers)!
 If your major is machine learning (especially deep learning and distributed machine learning), and you have the passion to change the world, please send your resume to firstname.lastname@example.org.